dataninjafi/eufundr/README.md

 ```

-## Example product that uses of this data
+## Example product that uses this data

 The Finnish Certifying Body for Agricultural Funds has developed a Power BI dashboard that allows users to explore the relevant data to detect potential cases of double funding.
 Users can examine VAT numbers, company names, project titles, and project descriptions.